samwedge/samwedge.uk/publications.markdown

 ---

-### Defect detection and sizing trials using the total focusing method and scattering coefficient matrix with a linear phased array
+### Defect Detection and Sizing Trials using the Total Focusing Method and Scattering Coefficient Matrix with a Linear Phased Array

 *Conference Proceedings, 10th International Conference on NDE in Relation to Structural Integrity for Nuclear and Pressurized Components, 1-3 October 2013, Cannes, France*